Valentin Guigon

 I was trained in psychology and neuroscience at Aix-Marseille Université and completed a Master’s degree in Cognitive Science at Université Lumière Lyon 2.
 I earned my Ph.D. in Cognitive Neuroscience at Université Claude Bernard Lyon 1, under the supervision of Jean-Claude Dreher and Marie Claire Villeval.
 My doctoral research focused on the neurocognitive mechanisms underlying the transmission of uncertain information in social contexts.

 I write about cognition, AI, and epistemology on Substack.
-Outside of research, I boulder, and I spend a lot of time thinking about the works of Walt Whitman, Gregory Crewdson, Saul Leiter, and David Lynch, and about The birth of Tragedy.
+Outside of research, I boulder, and I spend a great deal of time thinking about the works of Walt Whitman, Gregory Crewdson, Saul Leiter, and Bi Gan, and about The Birth of Tragedy.